parse-community/docs/_includes/parse-server/compatibility.md

 You can now [send push notifications using Parse Dashboard](http://blog.parse.com/announcements/push-and-config-come-to-the-parse-dashboard/).

-## Files
+## Storing Files

 Parse Files in hosted Parse applications were limited to 10 MB.
 The default storage layer in Parse Server, GridStore, can handle files up to 16 MB.
-To store larger files, we suggest using [Amazon's Simple Storage Service (S3)](#configuring-S3Adapter).
+To store larger files, we suggest using [Amazon's Simple Storage Service (S3)](#configuring-s3adapter).

 ## In-App Purchases